Htet-Lin-Aung/laravel-pratical/README.md

 <h2>Database Structure</h2>

    Required tables are already setup in database/migration.

-  1.forms table is to store survey form and fields table is for custom fields.
+  1.forms table is to store survey form and fields table is for custom fields.<br>
-  2.form_field table is pivot for forms and fields tables.
+  2.form_field table is pivot for forms and fields tables.<br>
   3.user answers are stored in surveys table.